The South Carolina Public Employee Benefit Authority (PEBA) board of directors is composed of 11 members.

 Fusco writes and performs original rock and roll music with his band, “The Thunder Pigs.”

-Heisler is Staff Vice President, Compensation and Benefits at Sonoco Products Company.
-He provides strategic leadership and oversight for all of Sonoco's global employee benefit and compensation programs.
+Heisler retired from Sonoco Products Company in 2014 as Staff Vice President, Compensation and Benefits.
+He was responsible for providing strategic leadership and oversight for all of Sonoco’s global employee benefit and compensation programs.

-Heisler joined Sonoco in 1994 as Manager, Compensation and Benefits.
+He joined Sonoco in 1994 as Manager, Compensation and Benefits.
 In 1996, he was promoted to Director, Employee Benefits.
-He previously held various positions in human resource and employee benefits management with Tredegar Industries and Ethyl Corporation in Richmond, VA, with Joy Manufacturing in Pittsburgh, PA, and at Penn State University, where he was the University's designated retirement counselor for the State Employees Retirement System of Pennsylvania.
+He previously held positions in human resource and employee benefits management with Tredegar Industries and Ethyl Corporation in Richmond, VA, with Joy Manufacturing in Pittsburgh, PA, and at Penn State University, where he was the University’s designated retirement counselor for the State Employees Retirement System of Pennsylvania.
+He had more than 40 years of experience in employee benefits management, retirement and insurance.

-A native of western Pennsylvania, Heisler graduated from Penn State University with a Bachelor of Arts degree.
-He has been an active member of the Hartsville YMCA Board for several years and currently serves on the Metro Board of the YMCA of the Upper Pee Dee.
+A native of western Pennsylvania, Heisler graduated from Penn State with a Bachelor of Arts degree.
+For several years, he served as a board member for the Hartsville YMCA and Metro Board of the YMCA of the Upper Pee Dee.
+He has been a featured presenter and panelist at seminars and conferences and previously served as Chair of the Paper Industry Benefits Group.

-Kubu is a first grade teacher at Midway Elementary School of Science and Engineering, a STEM school, in Anderson School District Five.
+Kubu is a first grade teacher at North Pointe Elementary School, in Anderson School District Five.
 She has taught at Midway since the school opened in 2003.
 Prior to teaching at Midway, Kubu taught first and second grade at Centerville Elementary School and Kindergarten at South Fant Elementary School, both in Anderson School District Five.
 She also taught third grade at Blaney Elementary School in Kershaw county.

 Kubu is a native of Lugoff, South Carolina.
 She earned a Bachelor of Science degree in Early Childhood Education from Francis Marion University in 1990 and a master's degree from Anderson University in Elementary Education in 2009.